Fall 2025 Registration Dates:

 Class Registration Instructions

-If you are not graduating in May 2024, please make an appointment with your academic advisor.
+If you are graduating in May 2025, please schedule an appointment with your academic advisor.

 As you’re gearing up for the two remaining semesters at Olin, many of your required classes should be completed by now.
 If possible, plan to complete any remaining core requirements next semester.
 You should also be working towards completing courses for your specific majors/ minors.
 Review your requirements and talk with your advisor to ensure that these can and will be met by your graduation date.